xavgru12/UberServer/README.md

 ```

 #### backup a database
+Make sure you have access rights to the folder where mongo is installed: C:\Program Files\MongoDB\Server\5.0\bin (eg witout needing to type password in for creating folders/files)

 Use mongodump which is part of mongosh tools:
 ```bash
 mongodump --host localhost:27017 --username uber --password admin --authenticationDatabase admin